Always be Two Steps Ahead of Your Enemy: Introduction

 \section{Introduction}

-Peer-To-Peer (P2P) has proven to be a useful technique to construct resilient decentralized systems.
-In a P2P architecture the nodes are connected via the Internet and form a logical network topology, a so-called overlay network, on top of it.
+Peer-to-peer (P2P) networking has proven to be a useful technique to construct resilient decentralized systems.
+In a P2P architecture the nodes are connected via the Internet and form a logical network topology, also known as an overlay network.
 Within the overlay each node has a logical address and logical links that allows it to search and store information in the network.

-As in every large-scale system, errors and attacks are a rule rather than the exception, so nodes in P2P networks are constantly failing.
-At the same time there is usually no or only little admission control, resulting in new nodes frequently joining.
-This implies a massive amount of churn, i.e. nodes joining and leaving the network, at any given time.
-In fact, empirical studies have shown that $50\%$ of all nodes are subjected to churn over the course of an hour\cite{Stutzbach}.
+A key requirement for all applications that rely on P2P networks is reliable communication between all nodes, i.e., each node should be able to send a message to another node at all times.
+This is complicated by the fact that in every large-scale system, errors and attacks are the rule rather than the exception.
+At the same time there is usually no or only little admission control for new participants.
+This implies a massive amount of churn, i.e., nodes joining and leaving the network at any given time.
+In fact, empirical studies have shown that $50\%$ of all nodes are subjected to churn over the course of an hour~\cite{Stutzbach}.
+This alludes for robust and distributed protocols that maintain connected overlays in spite of heavy churn.

+In this work we deal with the problem of maintaining a \emph{routable} overlay under adversarial churn.
+We define an overlay as routable, if each node in every round is able to send a message to a given logical address $p \in [0,1)$.
+In each round the adversary picks a set of nodes that leave the network and proposes a set nodes that join the network.

-We want to investigate overlays under massive churn controlled by a singular adversary.
-The adversary's goal is to partition the network into two or more subnetworks that cannot communicate with one another.
-A powerful technique to prevent this is to frequently rearrange the network and change the nodes' connections.
-Previous theoretical works, e.g. \cite{AugustineS18,AugustineP0RU15,DreesGS16}, often considered models where the adversary has slightly outdated information about the network.
-In particular, the adversary could access \emph{all} information that is at least $\mathcal{O}(\log \log n)$ rounds old, where $n$ is minimal amount of nodes in the network.
-This includes the nodes' internal states, random decisions, and the content of all messages etc. However, the techniques presented in these papers cannot be used if one wants to grant the adversary access to even more recent information.
-Thus, in this paper we propose a trade-off as we present the $(a,b)$-late omniscient adversary that has almost up-to-date information about the topology, but is more outdated with regard to all other aspects.
-In particular, it has full knowledge of the topology after $a$ rounds and complete knowledge after $b$ rounds.
+It is easy to see that an adversary that knows all connections between the nodes can simply partition the network by churning out the neighborhood of a node.
+Previous literature, e.g.,~\cite{AugustineS18,AugustineP0RU15,DreesGS16}, therefore considered models with an additional restriction, where the adversary has slightly outdated information about the nodes' connections.
+In particular, the adversary could access \emph{all} information that is at least $O(\log \log n)$ rounds old, where $n \in \mathbb{Z}^+$ is the minimal number of nodes in the network in each round.
+This includes the nodes' connections, internal states, random decisions, the contents of all messages, etc. Within these $O(\log \log n)$ rounds the nodes execute a distributed algorithm that completely rearranges the network topology.
+However, we remark that the techniques presented in~\cite{AugustineS18,AugustineP0RU15,DreesGS16} cannot be used if one wants to grant the adversary access to even more recent information.